How to optimize streaming performance in SlingPlayer

 With SlingPlayer on your mobile device, a slow Internet connection at home can affect picture quality when viewing remotely.
 However, the type and quality of your phone's data connection or capacity can have an even greater impact.

-The signal strength indicators on the status bar on your device are also a good indicator of the signal strength – the more bars, the stronger the signal.
+The signal strength indicators on the status bar on your device are a good indicator of the signal strength – the more bars, the stronger the signal.
 (Note that the signal strength indicators are not visible when SlingPlayer is running.)

 Here are a few more things to check: